Skip to main content

 • libp2p keypairs that are gossip network identities

 To use Mina on Mainnet or to fully participate in a Mina test network, the first step is to generate a wallet key pair that consists of a public key and a private key.
+The public key identifies each block producer on the network.

 In some cases, you want to generate more than one wallet key pair.
 For example, to run a block producer most securely, it is advisable to have accounts on both hot and cold wallets.
 See Hot and Cold Block Production.